arabcoders/watchstate/README.md

 We added new feature `watch progress tracking` YAY which works exclusively via webhooks at the moment to keep tracking of your play progress.
 As this feature is quite **EXPERIMENTAL** we have separate command and task for it `state:progress` will send back progress to your backends.
-However, Sadly this feature is not working at the moment with `Jellyfin` due to API bug.
+However, Sadly this feature is not working at the moment with `Jellyfin` due to API bug [#10567](https://github.com/jellyfin/jellyfin/issues/10567) .
 Once `Jellyfin` fixes the bug it will start working automatically as the codebase already has the required code in place.
 However, the feature works well with both `Plex` and `Emby`.

 We would like to support this feature via standard `import` & `export` routine, but sadly that proven to be quite difficult due to the early design of the tool.